Purchasing a resale property

 Once we have found a suitable property, it is important that it is taken off the market as soon as possible.
 This is when we use a reservation or deposit contract.
 The 2 most important things in this contract are the final purchase price and the reservation period for the property.

-In addition, your attorney should check whether there are any property related debts: outstanding electricity and water bills, taxes due, mortgage loans or costs for maintaining common gardens and swimming pools (the latter applies predominantly to urbanisations).
+In addition, your lawyer should check whether there are any property related debts: outstanding electricity and water bills, taxes due, mortgage loans or costs for maintaining common gardens and swimming pools (the latter applies predominantly to urbanisations).

 The following two things are extremely important if you are serious about buying property:

-- The next step is opening a bank account: when you are not in Spain, the attorney is usually given power of attorney to open and manage a bank account to ensure that deposits and any other payments can be made promptly.
+- The next step is opening a bank account: when you are not in Spain, the lawyer is usually given power of attorney to open and manage a bank account to ensure that deposits and any other payments can be made promptly.

-Stap 4: Private purchasing contract
+Step 4: Private purchasing contract